Ankle Replacement Surgery

 other treatments, like pain medicines, special shoe and foot inserts, physical therapy, or corticosteroid injections.
-If you still have severe symptoms that get in the way If your arthritis is not yet severe, arthroscopic debridement might be a better choice.
+If you still have severe symptoms that get in the way If your arthritis isn't yet severe, arthroscopic debridement might be a better choice.
 Ankle fusion is another choice for people with severe arthritis of their ankle.
 Each